ddelong/ddelong.github.io/_posts/2005-09-24-pen-failures.md

 ---
 My [HP](http://www.hp.com) Deskjet 5150 suddenly decided to stop printing the other day.
 It reported a &#8220;Pen Failure&#8221;.
 The little ink light on the front of the printer started blinking as well.

 It happened just before I went to print out some driving directions, so it was rather inconvenient.
-I decided I&#8217;d try HP&#8217;s website to explain the error, because it&#8217;s rather cryptic, even for me.
+I decided I'd try HP's website to explain the error, because it's rather cryptic, even for me.

 That was totally fruitless.
 I resorted to fruitless Google searching.
 A couple people complained about it, but no definite answer was found.
 The best I could find was an ink module issue.

 I pulled out my black ink cartridge and it stopped the blinking.
 My Powermac also stopped giving errors.
 I went down to Wallyworld and bought a new model 56 print cartridge.
 I put it in and all was well.
 Apparently the solution to a &#8220;Pen Failure&#8221; is a new print cartridge.
-Too bad HP doesn&#8217;t explain this.
+Too bad HP doesn't explain this.